ecorbin567/gta-urban-emissions-project/README.md

 * ert_map.js: Displays the Emissions Reporting Tool map.
 Interacts with data_from_csv.php.
 * ert_form.js: Collects form responses from the Submit an Emissions Report page.
 Interacts with data_to_csv.php.
 ### PHP pages ###
-* data_from_csv.php: Sends data from methane-enhancement-reports.csv to ert_map.js.
+* data_to_postgres.php: Sends data from ert_form.js to Heroku Postgres.
-* data_to_csv.php: Sends data from ert_form.js to methane-enhancement-reports.csv.
+* data_to_postgres.php: Sends data from Heroku Postgres to ert_map.js.
 * dates_to_from_csv.php: Gets array of dates from past_measurements.js, accesses the corresponding bike survey files, and returns data corresponding to the plotted variable to past_measurements.js.
 If calibrated data is available for that date and variable, returns the calibrated data.
+* data_to_csv.php: NOT IN USE.
+Sends data from ert_form.js to methane-enhancement-reports.csv.
+* data_from_csv.php: NOT IN USE.
+Sends data from methane-enhancement-reports.csv to ert_map.js.
 ### Other pages ###
 * style.css: The CSS style sheet for the entire website.
-* methane-enhancement-reports.csv: Stores responses from the Submit an Emissions Report form.
+* methane-enhancement-reports.csv: Backup method of storing responses from the Submit an Emissions Report form.
+Would be nice to have if you decide to move the site off Heroku.
 * README.md: You are here!

 ### TO DO (Elise): ###